rust-lang/wg-async/src/vision/status_quo/barbara_bridges_sync_and_async.md

 ### What are the morals of the story?

-* Some projects don't care about max performance and just want things to work.
+* Some projects don't care about max performance and just want things to work once the program compiles.
     * They would probably be happy with sync but as the most popular libraries for web requests, databases, etc, offer async interfaces, they may still be using async code.
 * There are contexts where you can't easily add an `await`.
     * For example, inside of an iterator chain.
     * Big block of existing code.
-* Mixing sync and async code (`block_on`) can cause deadlocks that are really painful to diagnose.
+* Mixing sync and async code can cause deadlocks that are really painful to diagnose, particularly when you have an async-sync-async sandwich.

 ### Why did you choose Barbara to tell this story?